-I have reserved for separate description some very remarkable phenomena which occurred at four consecutive seances on August 9th, 10th, 11th and 12th, 1873 I was on a holiday excursion with the same friends who have wit nessed from the first the development of the phenomena that I have described.
-The weather was lovely, the scenery grand, and, mentally and physically, we were in harmonious condition.
-Nothing heavier than the Spectator had engaged my mind, and my pen had com-posed nothing more serious than a gossiping letter.
-No importunate editor clamored for "copy," and the stifling August heat of London was exchanged for the balmy air of a charming lough in the North of Ireland.
-Our days were spent in a boat, lazily flogging the water to tempt the wary trout to rise-exercise enough to invigorate without tiring, while the jacked mind took rest, and the body was refreshed by scenes of beauty.
-It is under such circumstances that the physique is in most perfect order, and the mysterious force which is used for these manifestations is generated is used for these manifestations is generated most rapidly, while the harmonious mental state disposes to complete passivity.
-I do not envy the possessor of a mind so ill-regulated and a body so dyspeptic as to fail of happiness in such surroundings.
-Accordingly, as might be expected, our invisible friends were not slow to avail themselves of the improved conditions.
-A synopsis of what actually occurred is carefully compiled from notes written in detail at the time, and which have been kindly placed at my disposal:-
+I have reserved for separate description some very remarkable phenomena which occurred at four consecutive seances on August "th, 10th, 11th and 12th, 1873 I was on a holiday excursion with the same friends who have wit nessed from the first the development of the phenomena that I have described.
+The weather was lovely, the scenery grand, and, mentally and physically, we were in harmonious con dition.
+Nothing heavier than the Spectator had engaged my mind, and my pen had composed nothing more serious than a gossiping etter.
+No importunate editor clamored for 'copy," and the stifling August heat of Lonwas exchanged, for the balmy sir of a charming lough in the North of Ireland.
+Our days were spent in a boat, lazily flogging the water to tempt the wary trout to rise exercise enough to istigorate without tiring, while the aded mind took rest, and the body was refreshed by scenes of beauty.
+It is under such circumstances that the physique is in most perfect order, and the mysterious force which is used for these manifestations is generated most rapidly, while the harmonious mental atate disposes to complete passivity.
+I do not envy the possessor of a mind so ill regulated and a body so dyspeptic as to fail of happiness in such surroundings.
+Accordingly, as might be expected, our invisible friends were not. slow to avail themselves of the improved conditions.
+A synopsis of what actually occurred is carefully compiled from notes written in detail at the time, and which have been, kindly placed at my disposal

-"On the tenth of August, after some other phenomena, a large globe of light rose from the side of the table opposite to me, and sailed up to the level of our faces, and then vanished.
-It was followed by several more, all of which rose up from the side opposite to me and sometimes to the right and sometimes me, and sometimes to the right and sometimes to the left of the medium.
+"On the tenth of August, after some other phenomens, a large globe of light rose from the side of the table opposite to me, and sailed up to the level of our faces, and then vanished.
+It was followed by several more, all of which rose up from the aids opposite to me, and sometimes to the right and sometimes to the left of the medium.
 At request the next light was placed slowly in the centre of the table.
 It was apparently as large as a shaddock, and was surrounded with drapery.
-At this time the medium was entranced, and the controlling spirit informed me that he would endeavor to place the light in the medium's hand.
-Failing in this, he said he would knock on the table in front of me.
-Almost immediately a light came and stood on the taimmediately a light came and stood on the ta-ble close to me.
-'You see; now listen, I will knock.'
-Very clowly the light rose up, and struck three distinct blows on the table.
+At this time the medium was entranced, and the controlling spirit informed me that he would endeavor to place the light in the niedium's hand.
+Failing in this, he said he would knock on the table in front of re.
+Almost immediately a light came and stood on the table close to me.
+'You see, now listen, I will knock.'
+Very flowly the light rose up, and, struck three distinct blows on the table.
 'Now I will show you my hand.'
-A large, very bright light then came up, and inside of it ap-peared the materialized hand of the spirit.
-He moved the fingers about close to my face.
-The appearance was as distinct as can be con-ceived.
-The power having become exhausted. ceived.
-The power having become exhausted, he exhorted me to wake the medium, make him wash his face and hands in cold water, done.
+A large, very bright light then came up, and inside of it ap-peared the material sed hand of the spirit.
+He moved the fingers about a lose to my face.
+The appearance was as distinct as can be con ceived.
+The power having become exhausted, he exhorted me to wake the medium, make him wash his face and hands in cold water, and to tell him nothing till that had been done.
 He also insisted on my writing a close account of what had been done.